FinanceDev123/Fixed-Income-Yield-Curve-Visualizer/README.md

 ✅ **Fit yield curves using Spline and Nelson-Siegel models** for better visualization
 ✅ **Analyze credit spreads** to compare risk-free and corporate bond yields
 ✅ **Perform 10Y-2Y spread analysis** to detect **yield curve inversions**
-✅ **Use scenario analysis tools** to simulate yield shifts and credit spread widening

 ---